-Capital assets-The District's investment in capital assets for its governmental activities as of June 30, 2021, amounted to \$51,247,800 (net of accumulated depreciation).
-This investment in capital assets includes land, construction in progress, buildings and site improvements, furniture and equipment, and vehicles.
-All depreciable capital assets were depreciated from acquisition date to the end of the current year as outlined in the District's capital asset policy.
+Capital assets-The District's investment in capital assets for its governmental activities as of June 30, 2022, amounted to \$51,835,363 (net of accumulated depreciation/amortization).
+This investment in capital assets includes land, construction in progress, buildings and site improvements, furniture and equipment, vehicles, and right-to-use leased equipment.
+All depreciable/amortizable capital assets were depreciated/amortized from acquisition date to the end of the current year as outlined in the District's capital asset policy.

-Capital assets, net of depreciation for the governmental activities at June 30, 2021 and June 30, 2020 are presented in Table 6 below:
+Capital assets, net of depreciation/amortization for the governmental activities at June 30, 2022 and June 30, 2021 are presented in Table 6 below:

-Table 6 - Summary of Capital Assets (Net of Accumulated Depreciation)
+Table 6 - Summary of Capital Assets (Net of Accumulated Depreciation/Amortization)